 Cryptocurrency is something that spreading in the masses like fire.
 People are putting tons of money on it for trading and also mining.
 While mining getting into the mainstream of the crowd, people putting lots of money to set up equipment.
 Mining needs huge machine power to process even one single calculation.
-They are many other cryptocurrencies too other on the market which are now profitable than BTC (Bitcoin) mining.
+They are many other cryptocurrencies like Solflare too other on the market which are now profitable than BTC (Bitcoin) mining.

 It is recently reported to hear that over millions of Android phones were hijacked to mine Cryptocurrency.
 A report by Malwarebytes recently stated about this that many a website doing this without the users’ permission.
 The hackers recently got into millions of phones and started using the phones CPU to generate power to mine cryptocurrency.
 This might look negligible but think at a large scales, millions of power powers accumulating at one place can do wonders.